- a sheath of thin, flexible material (e.g., latex) worn over the penis

 - Clinical trials are in progress in the U.S.

-The bottom line: The failure rate of the pill, patch, and vaginal ring, as they are commonly used, is 20 times that in women using an IUD, or implant.
+The bottom line: The failure rate of the pill, patch, and vaginal ring, as they are commonly used, is many times greater than that in women using an IUD or implant.

 - Not too bright because pharmaceutical houses are reluctant to invest the huge amounts of money and time needed to develop products that